harryli99/Hw8/README.md

 # Hw8

-Used MYSQL workbench to create queries for the database sakila.
+Used MYSQL workbench to create queries for the database sakila. <br />
 Through this exercise, I'm trying to showcase SQL joins, subqueries, and basic query syntax.